clutchpotato/BatteryPoweredPros/src/pages/ryan-fraley.md

   most of his carrier on batteries and panels.
 Know more about him on Battery Powered Pros.
 seoTitle: About Jack Collins - Author
-seoDescription: Meet Hassan Hifz, Senior author at Battery Powered Pros.
+seoDescription: Meet Jack Collins, Senior author at Battery Powered Pros.
 Ask him questions about batteries and panels.
 ---